 A home office stipend

 One approach is to approve a one-time sum to cover the desk, chair, computer, headphones, speakers, and any other office supplies your team may need in their day-to-day work.
-We are assuming many remote workers worldwide would use this opportunity to get themselves standing desks to improve their posture.
-That's already a win-win situation.

 Another way is to offer a monthly stipend that allows your employees to cover expenses such as internet, printer, or upgrading their existing amenities with new ones.
 Some companies opt to do both, giving out an initial sum to set up the office and then covering monthly expenses with smaller allowances.

-A co-working space membership
+A coworking space membership

 Wellness programs for remote teams